lewars/macos-workstation-setup/README.md

 ## Description

-The repository contains scripts to configure and install development tools for your macOS workstation from scratch.
-This is accomplished by leveraging tools like Ansible, Homebrew, and to some extent, Packer.
+The repository contains scripts to configure and install development tools for your macOS workstation.
+This is accomplished by leveraging tools like Ansible and Homebrew.

 The development tools and software that this project installs can be found in the ansible playbook.